QCLabHKU/QNCIDock/README.md

 ## Citation
-Please cite our  arxiv preprint if you find it helpful.
+Please cite our  preprint  https://chemrxiv.org/doi/full/10.26434/chemrxiv.15001781/v1 if you find it helpful.
 Thank you!

 ## OS
 The code has been tested on CentOS Linux Version 8.